-Results of 2022/2023
+Results of 2023/2024

-39 boys and 25 girls lived at LittleBigHelp's Hostels throughout 2022/2023.
-Before moving in every child lived either on the streets or in a temporary unsafe house.
-After moving in at the Hostel, 87% of the children started going to school regularly when they had not before.
-In addition, 91% experienced increased overall health through monthly health checks.
+29 boys and 22 girls lived at LittleBigHelp's Hostels throughout 2023/2024.
+Before moving in, most children lived either on the streets or in a temporary unsafe home.
+After moving in at the Hostel, 94% of the children started going to school regularly when they had not before.
+In addition, 89% experienced increased overall health through monthly health checks.